 Kingston’s mother Liz Foster says she expected to be in Houston for 2 or 3 weeks, but her son was off the ventilator the day after surgery.
 “We were in the hospital only 8 days,” she says.
 “We decided to stay in Houston a few more days just to be close, and during that time, we were followed by Dr. Aggarwal in clinic.”

 “Kingston is doing so well that it’s been an adjustment for his dad and me,” Foster says.
 “Before the surgery, we would occasionally sign him up for baseball, but he would tire out.
 With only one ventricle working, he had a high metabolism and was very skinny.
 Since the surgery, he’s gained 13 pounds.
 His activity level and weight gain have turned him into a completely different little monster!
 My goal now is to increase awareness of his condition and biventricular conversion.
 The procedure is life-changing, and so many children could benefit.
-We continue to stay in touch with Dr. Aggarwal and Dr. Salazar and recently saw them in clinic in Houston.
-Both doctors were happy with Kingston’s progress.”
+We continue to stay in touch with Dr. Aggarwal and recently saw him in clinic in Houston.
+Kingston's doctors were happy with his progress."

 The Pediatric Biventricular Repair Program at the Children’s Heart Institute is one of only a few centers in the world with the capability and commitment to provide biventricular repair, biventricular conversion and ventricular recruitment for complex cases involving a single-ventricle defect.